IkarosKappler/noreact/README.md

 Yeah, I know.
 Re-inventing the wheel.
 But I needed a quick and un-sophisticated JSX renderer.

 Fun fact: Refs exist.
-This is my way of accesses the rendered node later.
+This is my way of accesseing the rendered DOM node later.